Get a free, no obligation personal loan quote with rates as low as 9.99%

 Graduates in specific high-demand jobs may be eligible for provincial student loan forgiveness if they work at publicly-backed organizations in underserved areas in BC, or with children in jobs that need workers.

 Those who qualify for the BC Loan Forgiveness Program will have the outstanding provincial portion of their federal-provincial integrated student loan debt forgiven up to 20% a year for a maximum of 5 years.
-All or a portion of your BC student loan debt will be forgiven if you complete 5 years of work.
+All or a portion of your BC student loan debt may be forgiven if you complete 5 years of work.
 While in the loan forgiveness program, the province will also cover the outstanding interest that accrued during every year you’re registered in the program.

 Quebec Loan Remission Program

 The Quebec Loan Remission Program forgives 15% of provincial student loan debt.
 Eligibility for the program requires the completion of studies within a specific period and after receipt of a bursary under the Loans and Bursaries Program for each year of study.
-The specified periods vary from anywhere between 16 to 32 months, depending on the area of study.

 You must apply for loan remission within 3 years of finishing your program.